UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 0x45Bc98b00adB0dFe16c85c391B1854B706b7d612
 ```

 You can now fund this wallet with the associated currency for the type of bot you want to run.
 To learn more about creating synthetic tokens to back fund your liquidator bot see [this](./using_the_uma_sponsor_cli_tool.md) tutorial.

-### Creating a price feed API key.
+### Creating a price feed API key

 All bots require a price feed to inform their liquidation decisions.
-For this you must create an account :TODO add the website here.
+For this you must create an account. <!-- :TODO add the website here. -->
 Keep this key handy.
 You'll need it when configuring the bots.

-## 1. Running the liquidator and disputer bots locally
+## Running the liquidator and disputer bots locally

 **a) Clone repo & install dependencies**